Scam! Usenet.nl Is a Scam: Do Not Pay Them, Here's Why

 What if You've Been Scammed?

 If Usenet.nl is sending you threatening messages after non-payment, do not pay them.
 They operate solely by scare tactics.
+This is illegal.
+What usenet.nl is doing is illegal.
 Don't let them bully you into paying for a service you canceled.

 If you've paid by PayPal, contact them and very professionally explain what has happened.
 The more people who contact PayPal, the better!